tabbzi/LnzLive/GUIDE.md

 ## Quickstart

-Load a pet by double-clicking one of the Examples.
+Load a Petz or Babyz LNZ file by double-clicking one of the Examples.

 Edit the LNZ in the right-hand window.

 Hit Ctrl+S to save and refresh the pet view.
 Your file will be saved in local storage.

-Once a pet is loaded, you can paste in external LNZ.
+Once a Petz or Babyz LNZ is loaded, you can paste in external LNZ.
 If using in a browser, your browser must have permission to access the clipboard.

 ## Help!
 It crashes when I do this!

 LnzLive is definitely a work in progress!

-f you're using the web version, it should be fairly resilient.
+If you're using the web version, it should be fairly resilient.
 If you make a mistake in your LNZ (e.g. missing a space between two numbers) and the pet view goes all weird, you should be able to correct it and continue.

 If you're using the Windows exe, run the debug version rather than the release version.